dmbarbour/glas/docs/GlasCLI.md

 This allows familiar file-based languages to be used without a separate file.
 The most likely use case is if constructing ScriptText within another program.
 In this case, there is no automatic removal of a shebang line.

+## Tooling

+The glas executable may contain a few built-in tools, but anything that would significantly increase executable size should instead represented in the module system.
+For example, we might have a `glas config` tool (defined by 'module.cli.config') that extends operations available via `glas --config`.

+In practice, the glas command line executable will support a fair bit of debugging logic to support `sys.refl.http` and similar APIs.
+It would be convenient if tooling can provide access to much of this.

+### Configuration Tooling

+Tools to debug the configuration in general, or to use a configuration as a simple language.

+        glas --config Operation

+Useful operations:

+* *init* - help users create a configuration file, perhaps interactively
+* *check* - look for obvious errors or concerns in the configuration file
+* *print Expr* - evaluate and pretty-print an expression in config namespace
+* *debug Expr* - like print, but add verbose debugging and profiling information.
+* *extract Expr* - require Expr evaluates to a binary, write it raw to stdout.
+* *help* - describe available operations

+### Module System Tooling

+This should be extra tooling to discover modules and to debug modules.

+        glas --module Operation

+Useful operations:

+* *list Filters* - scan the configuration then print a list of available modules.
+The default might include the module name and a short text description.
+Filters could allow for restricting the scan and controlling which annotations are displayed.
+* *check ModuleName* - pass/fail for compiling a module without running it.
+Will print any compile-time log messages.
+* *deps ModuleName* - print transitive dependencies of a module in detail.
+* *test Filters* - run tests on modules in the module system
+* *help* - describe available operations

+### Cache Tooling

+Provide some user access and control to what is being stored for performance.

+        glas --cache Operation

+Useful operations:

+* *debug Filters* - describe what is held in cache
+* *clear Filters* - delete the cache or perhaps parts of it (e.g. DVCS, files)
+* *help* - describe available operations

+Other operations will likely depend on exactly how cache is represented.

 ## Exit Codes

 Keeping it simple.